State Bicycle 4130 ALL-ROAD Review: Is It Really That Good?

 It’s also priced competitively, offering an excellent balance between performance, features, and customizability.

-I recommend it for those who are just starting out with gravel biking, bike packers, or commuters who like to have fun.
+I recommend it for those just starting out with gravel biking, bike packers, or commuters who like to have fun.

 Conversely, if you are more speed and performance-oriented, you should consider its alternatives.